 This post also includes a free printable affirmation, to encourage self-love, forgiveness & letting go…

-How negativity can affect your health and mental health:
+How negativity affects your health and mental health:

 That is why ‘self-love’ or ‘being kind to yourself’ is sooooooooo important in life, esp when you are already in ill-health or struggle mentally with issues of self or low mood.